 - CCaTS Grand Rounds: End of grant year 3.
 During your final year in the KL2 Program, you will present your research findings to date at CCaTS Grand Rounds.

 One marker of your success in the KL2 Program is your ability to obtain extramural grant funding to support your research career.

 The CCaTS Postdoctoral Programs Committee requires that you prepare and submit a grant application to a peer-reviewed funding source by the end of year two of your KL2 Program.
 Grant applications to intramural funding opportunities are also encouraged during this time.

 Milestone 7: Outcomes reporting

-At the end of your grant, you will be asked to complete an exit survey, mentorship survey and CTRAI post-program survey, and participate in an exit interview.
+At the end of your grant, you will complete an exit survey, mentorship survey and CTRAI post-program survey, and participate in an exit interview.

-Upon completion of the KL2 Program, you will be asked to submit a current National Institutes of Health (NIH) biosketch that documents your current publications, grant support, academic rank and other academic activities.
+Upon completion of the KL2 Program, you will submit a current National Institutes of Health (NIH) biosketch that documents your current publications, grant support, academic rank and other academic activities.

 We also request that you respond to our annual tracking survey as well as provide us with an up-to-date curriculum vitae and a general update about your professional achievements on a regular basis.